nexus-rpc/api/SPEC.md

 ## Q/A

-1. What is the purpose of the `482 Operation Failed` response code?
-This is not a standard HTTP response code.

-In internal discussions, we determined that there's value in having a specific status code for denoting operation failures.
-We chose a 4xx code because it is not meant to be retried and can be used by standard HTTP libraries and tools to easier distinguish failure vs. success.
-Non of the standard HTTP codes fit and we decided to define a custom status code.

-2. What potential security concerns should be taken into consideration while implementing this protocol?
+1. What potential security concerns should be taken into consideration while implementing this protocol?

 Security is not part of this specification, but as this is a thin layer on top of HTTP, standard practices should be used to secure these APIs.
 For securing callback URLs, see [Callback URLs > Security](#security).